wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

 The order in which the results are sorted.
-Possible values are <code>asc</code>(to sort in the ascending order) and <code>desc</code>
-(to sort in the descending order).
-If no value is specified, the results are sorted in ascending order by default (with the exception of count-specific operations such as <code>getTopAPIsByAlertCount</code> where the results are always sorted in the descending order).
+Possible values are <code>asc</code> (to sort in ascending order) and <code>desc</code> (to sort in descending order).
+If no value is specified, the results are sorted in ascending order by default (except for count-specific operations such as <code>getTopAPIsByAlertCount</code> where the results are always sorted in descending order).

 </td>
 </tr>